radicle-dev/radicle.xyz/_guides/protocol.md

 Radicle team and have large address books that are shared with connecting peers.

-In the bootstrapping process, nodes connect to an initial set of bootrap nodes and once they establish a connection, use the regular peer discovery mechanism to find more peers.
+In the bootstrapping process, nodes connect to an initial set of bootstrap nodes and once they establish a connection, use the regular peer discovery mechanism to find more peers.